canxin121/Async-Poe-Client/README.md

 - 1.What is url_botname? -> When using a certain bot on poe, it is the name of the bot in the link ("ChatGPT" in "[https://poe.com/ChatGPT ↗](https://poe.com/ChatGPT)").
   The relationship between this url_botname and other names can be understood as:
-    1. For the system's built-in bots, the name of the bot you see on the poe web page and the url_name are always equal (but neither equals the handle).
+    1. For the system's built-in bots, the name of the bot you see on the poe web page and the url_botname are always equal (but neither equals the handle).
-    2. For bots you create, url_name = handle.
+    2. For bots you create, url_botname = handle.
 If display_name is set, the name you see on the web page is display_name;
-       if not set, you see url_name (handle).
+       if not set, you see url_botname (handle).
        However, there are special cases where the handle does not follow the above rules, such as the handle of all bots obtained using get_available_bots always equals url_botname.